 Are you a mature student pursuing a nursing degree or registration to practice?
 Perhaps you're a healthcare worker seeking to join a practice and upskill to a nursing role?

-If so, an Apprentice nursing degree or one of our Foundation year degrees may be an ideal way to develop new skills around your schedule and existing commitments
+If so, one of our Foundation year degrees may be an ideal way to develop new skills around your schedule and existing commitments

 The University also provides options for students to take a foundation year, for mature students (anyone over 21), from non traditional backgrounds to return to study and wishing to progress to a range of degrees including Adult, Child and Mental health nursing, Midwifery and Social work.
 These create an extended four year degree course for those who don’t currently meet the admissions criteria for direct entry (subject to meeting our additional entry criteria) and run from September each year.